The Order Desk Glossary: Terms & Phrases Explained

 • Custom Events - A rule builder event that can be set to affect a specific folder at a set time interval.

-• Custom Buttons - A interface element that, when clicked, can have a designated series of actions run.
+• Custom Buttons -An element that, when clicked, can run a designated series of actions within your store.

-• API Browser - A utility for reviewing the information sent to Order Desk by the integrating service's API.
+• API Browser - A tool for reviewing the information sent to Order Desk by an integration service's API.

 • Local vs UTC timestamps - A local timestamp is the timestamp converted into the store's timezone.
 A UTC timestamp is a timestamp in standard UTC time format, a universal time measuring system used in computing.

-• Report - The term often used for the document generated when performing an export out of Order Desk.
+• Report - A term often used for the document generated when performing an export out of Order Desk.

 • Sample File - A file used to set up an import template.
 This will include all the column headers for future spreadsheet data that will be imported into Order Desk.

-• Field and Value - The field is the label for the what kind of information is being added, the value is the unique data.
+• Field and Value - The field identifies the type of information that is being added, while the value is the unique data (e.g. a field called Color could have a value of Blue).

 • Custom Parameters - In an export template, these are a set of predefined options that can inform the structure of the data and the logic for how the export functions.